Skip to main content

 Multiple Files

-Currently circular dependencies are not allowed.
+Currently, circular dependencies are not allowed.

 // main.topi

-include "./other.topi"
+include "./utils.topi"

 sum(1, 5)

-const sum = |x, y| return x + y
+fn sum |x, y| return x + y

 Not allowed